fxhash/fxhash-website/src/articles/guide-mint-generative-token.md

 - the ZIP file must be **under 15 Mo**.
 Please try to optimize your projects as much as possible.

+# Best practices and common mistakes

+*A list of best practices and common mistakes (and how to fix them) to ensure that your token has as long a life as possible.*

+## Test often

+This section comes first as it's the most important in ensuring that your token is as good as you can make it.
+Remember that once you release, you can't edit the token, so make sure to test as often as you can when developing.

+Testing often will also allow you to catch problems early that would become big issues later on.
+Nobody likes to get to the minting stage - or worse, selling out - only to discover that their token doesn't work properly.
+## Resolutions and DPRs

+*Ensure your token looks the same in all resolutions and DPRs.*

+It is ideal if your token produces the same artwork at different sizes.
+Make sure to test your token often at different resolutions and DPRs.
+One of the most common pitfalls that artists fall into is not doing so and having their tokens look different at different sizes - as well as different to the preview - as a result.

+There are a number of different ways of getting your token to work in a resolution independent manor.
+Jump into the creator-support channel if you'd like to ask any questions.

+## WebGL

+WebGL is a big subject and there are a number of items worth talking about in relation to it.

+### Power of two textures and framebuffers

+Some GPUs allow you to specify non power of two textures and framebuffers, however using non power of two textures and framebuffers will break the preview system.

+### WebGL on different silicone

+WebGL is an emulation layer on top of different graphics APIs which talk to hardware, as such implementation of basic things like sine calculation and float precision can vary.

+One important thing to remember about WebGL is that you should be doing as muchof your calculation up-front, in javascript, and providing those values to WebGL as uniforms.

+### WebGL and previews

+As of right now the preview system doesn't have a GPU.
+As such, rendering your scene falls to the CPU, which will render WebGL but at an extremely low framerate.

+If your token is WebGL then you want to make sure that you're rendering an accepable preview in the first couple of frames.

+## Computational complexity and previews

+If your token is computationally expensive, then it's possible that the preview system will stumble over it and the signer will not be able to sign mints!
+Please be aware that there exist ways to generate less complex previews for your tokens, but the implementation of this necessarily needs to fall on you, the artist.
+Jump into the creator-support channel if you'd like to ask any questions.

+## Test often

+This is such an important point that it bears mentioning twice.

+- Test often
+- Test in many different environments
+- Test using the same hash at different resolutions
+- Test in the sandbox as well as standalone
 # 3 ways to start a project

 *This section will provide you with some boilerplate projects to make the development on your GT easier.*